NEUAnalyses/HHWWgg_Tools/NMSSM/README.md

 ## Creating Pythia Fragments

 Now that you have a gridpack, you have the step simulating the physics process gg -> h03 -> h02 h01.
 You can now create a Pythia configuration file that will decay the h02 h01 particles into your desired final state.
-This can be done in HHWWgg_Tools/HHWWgg_NMSSM/MakeFragments.
-The python module used for pythia fragment production is HHWWgg_Tools/HHWWgg_NMSSM/MakeFragments/Make_Fragments.py:
+This can be done in HHWWgg_Tools/Fragments, following the instructions for [NMSSM](https://github.com/NEUAnalyses/HHWWgg_Tools/tree/master/Fragments#nmssm)

-    cd HHWWgg_Tools/HHWWgg_NMSSM/MakeFragments

-In order to create a Madgraph / pythia fragment, you need to have a template in MakeFragments/Templates.
-This should have a spot for the gridpack path: '{gridpack}', and the decays for the Higgs (pdgid 25) and intermediate scalar (pdgid 35).
-You can find some examples in the Templates folder.
-At the moment, the gridpacks you would like to match with pythia fragments need to be specified in Make_Fragments.py, the main python module of the folder.
-You also need to specify the mass pairs, which should correspond to the gridpacks in order.
-As long as these are set and your template is available in the Templates directory, you can run following this example:

-    cd HHWWgg_Tools/HHWWgg_NMSSM/MakeFragments
-    python Make_Fragments.py --template Templates/TEMPLATE_HHWWgg_qqlnu.txt --Decay WWgg --fs qqlnu

-if it works properly, this will produce two madgraph/pythia configuration files, output to MakeFragments/Fragments.

 ## Submitting Jobs to CRAB for Production

 With your pythia fragments in hand, you can create cmssw and crab configuration files that will simulate events of your process to be further analyzed.
-The instructions for this can be found in the README on the homepage of this repository: [HHWWgg_Tools](https://github.com/NEUAnalyses/HHWWgg_Tools/tree/master), where the input madgraph/pythia configuration(s) for the GEN-SIM or GEN step should be the configuration(s) created in the previous steps above.
+This is done in HHWWgg_Tools/Production, following [these](https://github.com/NEUAnalyses/HHWWgg_Tools/tree/master/Production#private-mc-production) instructions, where the input madgraph/pythia configuration(s) for the GEN-SIM or GEN step should be the configuration(s) created in the steps above.